Trinity Preparatory School

-Trinity Preparatory School of Florida is an independent college preparatory day-school for students in grades 6 to 12, located in Winter Park, a suburb of Orlando.
+Trinity Preparatory School of Florida is an independent college preparatory day-school for students in grades 6 to 12, in Winter Park, a suburb of Orlando, Florida in the United States.
 It is affiliated with the Episcopal Church and is accredited by the Florida Council of Independent Schools.

+History

-Trinity Prep was established in 1969 by Rev. Canon A Rees Hay.
-The first class had 173 students and served the grades 7-12.
+Trinity Prep was established in 1968 by Rev. Canon A Rees Hay.
+The first class had 173 students and served the grades 7–12.

-Trinity Preparatory School is ranked No.1 private high school, No.1 high school for STEM, No.1 Christian high school, and No. 2 college prep private high school in the Orlando area by Niche.
-In 2019, Trinity Prep was voted a top private school for grades 9-12 as well as grades 6-8 in the Orlando Magazine "Best of Orlando 2019."

 Academics

 Upper school students are required to complete 22 credits in order to graduate, in English, mathematics, foreign languages, social studies, science, fine arts, computer science, life management, and physical education.

-Trinity Preparatory School has 96 degree-holding faculty members.
-More than 60 have earned at least a Master's degree in their field and five have doctorates.
-There is an 11:1 student to faculty ratio, and the average class size is 17 students in the 2019-20 school year.

 Trinity Prep's Class of 2019 had 30 students recognized by the National Merit Scholarship as high scorers, and 17 students as National Merit semifinalists, more than any other school in Central Florida.

-All of Trinity Prep students go on college after graduation, and $12 million is awarded annually in merit and athletic scholarships.
+In 2019, Trinity Prep was voted a top private school for grades 9–12 as well as grades 6–8 in the Orlando Magazine "Best of Orlando 2019."

 Athletics

-In 2019-20, Trinity Prep had 59 sports teams in 18 sports at the varsity, junior varsity, and middle school levels.
+In 2019–20, Trinity Prep had 59 sports teams in 18 sports at the varsity, junior varsity, and middle school levels.
 Autumn-term teams include bowling, cross country, football, golf, swimming and diving, and volleyball.
 Winter-term teams include basketball and soccer.
 Spring teams include baseball, softball, lacrosse, tennis, track and field, and weightlifting.
+The Saints' traditional rival, Lake Highland Prep, has recently been replaced by other area schools that have remained in Trinity's size classification.
+Among these schools are The First Academy of Orlando and Holy Trinity Episcopal Academy of Melbourne.

 Trinity Prep generally falls under the 2A size classification but competes in both 1A and 3A as well.
-Trinity Prep won the FHSAA All-Sports Award for Class 2A in 2002-03 and for Class 2A Private in 2003-04 and 2010-11.
+Trinity Prep won the FHSAA All-Sports Award for Class 2A in 2002-03 and for Class 2A Private in 2003-04 and 2010–11.
 The All-Sports Award is awarded to the top-rated athletics program in each size classification in a given year.

-The Girls Varsity Softball team has won three state championships.

-In 2013, Mike Kruczek was appointed Head Varsity Football Coach.

 The Boys Cross Country team has won eight state championships (1996, 2007, 2009, 2010, 2013, 2014, 2015, and 2016).

-The Saints' traditional rival, Lake Highland Prep, has recently been replaced by other area schools that have remained in Trinity's size classification.
-Among these schools are The First Academy of Orlando and Holy Trinity Episcopal Academy of Melbourne.